SBecraft/aws-bootcamp-cruddur-2023/journal/week3.md

 import { Auth } from 'aws-amplify';
 ```
 -	Delete the `import Cookies from js-cooke` because we are not using cookies.
--	Replace the block of code that starts with `const signOut = async () => {` because it contains code about cookies, which we are not using.
+-	Delete the block of code that starts with `const signOut = async () => {` because it contains code about cookies, which we are not using.
 And replace the entire block of code with:
 ```js
 const signOut = async () => {
   try {